adly98/autoTSO/docs/AUTO_BUILDING_SYSTEM.md

 ```

 **Key Changes:**
-- When enabled, `amount` is set to the user-selected queue slots value (not hardcoded to 1)
+- When enabled, `amount` is always set to 1 (one queue slot for continuous production)
 - When disabled, `amount` is set to 0
+- Queue slot management beyond 1 is handled by script automation, not the UI
-- Stack is now controlled via `#itemsPerSlot` field for clarity
+- Stack controlled via `#itemsPerRun` field

 ### 6. Production Queue System